 This includes registration and formation documentation that, on average, cost from $900 to $1,500.
 IRP (International Registration Plan) plates could cost you anywhere between $500 to $3,000 per truck.
 Heavy Vehicle Use Tax and a permit may cost, on average, $100 to $600 per truck.
 You may also require additional state-specific tax, which would be, on average, $500 per truck.

 This situation would favor smaller operations that can start faster with low investment capital needed.
+If you ask yourself: “How much do I need to start a trucking company on a large scale?”
 A typical large-scale trucking business, on the other hand, could need $5 million in capital or more.

 “Less is more” is a valid point to consider as you start your own trucking business.
 You can begin with a single unit, so your startup capital is trimmed to an easily manageable level.